Several filters that repair and change stereo separation.

 Maximum boost of the L-R signal that's added to the original stereo signal.

-This is only the maximum, the effect can be reduced by Limit below, Stop all action if input is wider than and if there's almost no L-R signal present, Or smaller than.
+This is only the maximum, the effect can be reduced by Threshold, Stop all action if input is wider than and if there's almost no L-R signal present, Or smaller than.

 - L-R Delay